rohannanaware/Machine-Learning/Time Series Forecasting/README.md

     1. Determine whether your original time series needs any **nonlinear transformation(s)** such as logging and/or deflating and/or raising-to-some-power in order to be converted to a form where its **local random variations are consistent** over time and generally symmetric in appearance
     2. Let Y denote the time series you end up with after step 1.
 If Y is still “nonstationary” at this point, i.e., if it has a linear trend or a nonlinear or randomly-varying trend or exhibits random-walk behavior, then **apply a first-difference transformation**, i.e., construct a new variable that consists of the period-to-period changes in Y
     *How do I determine if a series is stationary or not?
 Mean, Variance, Auto-correlation?* - [Ref](https://www.analyticsvidhya.com/blog/2015/12/complete-tutorial-time-series-modeling/)
-    3. If it STILL looks non-stationary after a first-difference transformation, which may be the case if Y was a relatively smoothly-varying series to begin with, then apply another **first-difference transformation** i.e., take the first-difference-of-the-first difference
+    3. If it STILL looks non-stationary after a first-difference transformation, which may be the case if Y was a relatively smoothly-varying series to begin with, then **apply another first-difference transformation** i.e., take the first-difference-of-the-first difference
         - Let “d” denote the **total number of differences** that were applied in getting to this point, which will be either 0, 1, or 2
-    *Is there any logic as to why I'm adding the terms that I'm adding??*
     4. Let y denote the **“stationarized”** time series you have at this stage. **A stationarized time series has no trend, a constant variance over time, and constant “wiggliness” over time**.
 Then the **ARIMA equation** for predicting y takes the following form:
         - `Forecast for y at time t = constant + weighted sum of the last p values of y + weighted sum of the last q forecast error`
         -   …where “p” and “q” are small integers and the weights (coefficients) may be positive or negative.
 In most cases either p is zero or q is zero, and p+q is less than or equal to 3, so there aren’t very many terms on the right-hand-side of this equation